A federal government Website managed by the U.S. Department of Health and Human Services

 Td: tetanus and diphtheria vaccine for older children and adults

-Because immunity to tetanus decreases over time, older children need to get the Tdap vaccine.
-This booster shot contains a full dose of tetanus and lower doses of diphtheria and pertussis (whooping cough).
-The Tdap vaccine is recommended for all 11 through 18 year olds, preferably given to preteens going to the doctor for a regular check-up at age 11 or 12 years.
+Because our protection from tetanus decreases over time, older children need to get the Tdap vaccine.
+This booster shot contains a full dose of tetanus and lower doses of diphtheria and pertussis (whooping cough) vaccine.
+The Tdap vaccine is recommended for all 11 through 18 year olds, preferably at age 11 or 12 years.

-Adults need to get a booster shot every 10 years to stay protected since immunity to tetanus decreases over time.
-For adults who haven't gotten Tdap yet, the easiest thing to do is to get Tdap instead of their next regular tetanus (Td) booster.
+After getting the Tdap vaccine as a preteen or teen, adults need to get a Td (tetanus and diphtheria) booster shot every 10 years to stay protected.
+For adults who didn't get Tdap as a preteen or teen, the easiest thing to do is to get Tdap instead of their next regular Td booster.
 The dose of Tdap can be given earlier than the 10-year mark, so it's a good idea for adults to talk to a doctor about what's best for their specific situation.
-Make sure you and your child are protected against tetanus.

 Most health insurance plans cover the cost of vaccinations, but you may want to check with your insurance provider before going to the doctor.
-If you don't have insurance or if it does not cover vaccines, your child is eligible for vaccines through the Vaccines for Children (VFC) program.
+If you don't have insurance or if it does not cover vaccines, your child may be eligible for vaccines through the Vaccines for Children program.

 This content is brought to you by: Centers for Disease Control and Prevention (CDC)